Non-stop flights to Melbourne (MEL)

 Flights from Singapore to Melbourne

-In Singapore, the only airport that has a direct connection to Melbourne is Singapore.
-From Singapore, there are 4 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Scoot and Singapore Airlines (Star Alliance).
+Singapore is the only city in Singapore with direct flights to Melbourne.
+From Singapore, there are 5 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Scoot, Singapore Airlines (Star Alliance) and Turkish Airlines (Star Alliance).

 Flights from Sri Lanka to Melbourne